|Back to Main Print This Page Email to a Friend|

 Spermicides are relatively inexpensive and can be purchased at a drugstore without a prescription.
 In general, spermicides may be an appropriate choice for women who have intercourse only once in a while, or need backup protection against pregnancy (for instance, if they forget to take their birth control pills).
 They are not recommended as a primary form of birth control.

-Spermicides have several drawbacks:
+Spermicides have several disadvantages:

 - Nonoxynol-9, the chemical in U.S.-made spermicides, does not provide any protection against sexually-transmitted diseases.
 In fact, frequent use of nonoxynol-9 can cause vaginal and rectal irritation and abrasions that may increase the risk for HIV transmission in women.